How Reddit posters made millions as Wall Street lost billions on GameStop's wild stock ride

 What's Wallstreetbets?

-Wallstreetbets is a fast-growing Reddit board with more than 2.4 million followers, including at least 100,000 new followers in the past 24 hours.
+Wallstreetbets is a fast-growing Reddit board with nearly 5 million followers, including at least 2 million new ones in the past 24 hours.
 Like at other internet discussion boards, users typically go by an online handle rather than their real names.
-Much of the discussion is about stocks, and it comes with plenty of attitude and tough talk.
+Much of the discussion is about stocks —and it comes with plenty of attitude and tough talk.

 The Wallstreetbets board calls its followers "degenerates."
 Members are told to keep the discussion to stocks and away from politics, and to only brag about actual trades, not ones they wished they'd made.
 "Nobody gives a s**t about your preschool's trading competition," the board's rules state.